We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-KLSmith +0 points · about 6 years ago Original Poster
+KLSmith +0 points · over 6 years ago Original Poster

 I have not been diagnosed.
 I took the in home sleep screening.
 The doctors office called me saying that there was some kind of sleep disturbance but no oxygen saturation.
 He said if I wanted to pursue the issue I would need an overnight study.
 My symptoms have been daytime sleepiness, snoring, morning headache, sore throat, anxiety, and waking up gasping for breath just after falling asleep.
 I realize these symptoms could be caused from other things, except for the closing of my throat while I sleep.
 I have no insurance and the sleep study will cost me over $5000.
 Does anyone have any suggestions?